 Despite the low growth in the auto market last year, consumer auto debt still increased significantly.
-According to the Federal Reserve Bank of New York’s latest report on household indebtedness, auto-loan balances have grown over the past nine years, increasing by another $28 billion in Q3 2020.
+According to the Federal Reserve Bank of New York’s latest report on household indebtedness, auto-loan balances increased by $13 billion in Q2 2025.

 Main Findings